Marcello1952/Marshall-Rosenberg-NVC/NVC-Training-1_Introduction_Marshall-Rosenberg_transcript.md

 She went, found people who were interested.
 I then went to Switzerland and offered the process and when people in the United States heard that I was doing that.
 Some people said, Well, we know people in Germany.
 How about while you're over in Switzerland, offering it to people in Germany?
 I did.
 That started me then in Europe.
 That was about 30 years ago.

 **In the 30 years since our process has been spreading throughout the world, so that now we have projects going in about 50 countries.
 We have a team of about 200 people who I've trained to offer our training to other people and in their countries, they're training other people to train other people.
-So we're seeing a very rapid distribution of this process of nonviolent communication**.
+So we're seeing a very rapid distribution of this process of Nonviolent Communication**.

 ## Process

 [29:45]
-**Now I have outlined the purpose of nonviolent communication:**
+**Now I have outlined the purpose of Nonviolent Communication:**

 > to provide us with the language with the thinking, communication means of influence that support and connecting with ourselves and others in a way that promotes compassionate giving.

 #### I'd like to clarify for you the structure of the process itself.

 *In subsequent sessions will be looking at these components in greater detail.
-But for the moment, let me just give you an overview of what nonviolent communication consists of to help support us in creating compassionate giving.*
+But for the moment, let me just give you an overview of what Nonviolent Communication consists of to help support us in creating compassionate giving.*

 [30:33]
 **First, it requires a radical transformation of language.**